danielbodnar/awesome-stars/BY-LANG.md

 ## Others

+- [ZoranPandovski/awesome-testing-tools](https://github.com/ZoranPandovski/awesome-testing-tools) - 🚀 A curated list of awesome testing tools 🚀
+- [andredesousa/devops-best-practices](https://github.com/andredesousa/devops-best-practices) - This is a guideline of best practices about DevOps.
+- [veggiemonk/awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
+- [zeek/packages](https://github.com/zeek/packages) - The default package source of the Zeek Package Manager.
+Wrote a package?
+See the README for how to get it included.
+- [hofstadter-io/cue-examples](https://github.com/hofstadter-io/cue-examples) - Random examples demonstrating cuelang
+- [adieu/awesome-cue](https://github.com/adieu/awesome-cue) - A curated list of awesome CUE frameworks, libraries and software
 - [hprose/hprose](https://github.com/hprose/hprose) - HPROSE is short for High Performance Remote Object Service Engine.
 It's a serialize and RPC library, the serialize library of hprose is faster, smaller and more powerful than msgpack, the RPC library
 - [sindresorhus/awesome-npm](https://github.com/sindresorhus/awesome-npm) - Awesome npm resources and tips
 - [ml-tooling/best-of-jupyter](https://github.com/ml-tooling/best-of-jupyter) - 🏆 A ranked list of awesome Jupyter Notebook, Hub and Lab projects (extensions, kernels, tools).
 Updated weekly.